ivalencius/csci3390-final-project/README.md

 - Steven Roche (sroche14)
 - Jason Adhinarta (jasonkena)

-Compressed csvs for the matchings are in `exports/`.
+Compressed csvs for the matchings are in `exports/` (tarball also provided).

 ---
 __Algorithm 1__:  Maximal Matching